virt-s1/kite-test/README.md

 ## Test for test case

 Test case sending in PR will trigger Github Action CI.
-All test cases in PR will be run on cloud platforms, include AWS EC2 and VMWare ESXi.
+All test cases in PR will be run on cloud platforms, include AWS EC2 ,VMWare ESXi, and OpenStack.
 Passing tests on cloud platforms is a must-have condition of PR merge.